erikhaugsby/glazes/README.md

 # glazes

-Glazes - for the Self-reliant Potter
+A LaTeX typsetting of the book "Glazes - for the Self-reliant Potter"

-The original book is entitled Glazes--for the Self-Reliant Potter, published in 1993.
+The original book is:

+Norsker, Henrik, and James Danisch.
+Glazes - for the Self-reliant Potter: A Publication of Deutsches Zentrum Für Entwicklungstechnologien - GATE, a Division of the Deutsche Gesellschaft Für Technische Zusammenarbeit (GTZ) GmbH.
+Braunschweig: Vieweg, 1993.

 DOI: 10.1007/978-3-663-06865-5
 ISBN: 9783663068655 (online) 9783528020675 (print)

 This document was typeset in LaTex by Erik Haugsby from the source material provided